-While I’m certainly no “Bible Thumper” and it’s been awhile since I’ve cracked open my copy of the Good Book, my youth was spent memorizing certain passages from it.
+I never attended the Warrington college of business but I’ve ran several successful companies and while I’m certainly no “Bible Thumper” and it’s been awhile since I’ve cracked open my copy of the Good Book, my youth was spent memorizing certain passages from it.
 In fact, in Vacation Bible School we were even rewarded for our memorization.

 We used the New King James Version.

 Boy, would I love to meet with those teachers now.

 Because it seems that the Bible has fallen victim to the infamous Mandela Effect and certain passages and words are not the way that many of us remember.

 Not new editions.
 Not differences between the various translations and versions.